Primary T-Cell Immunodeficiency: Signs, Types, and Care

 • Blood vessel problems

-Newborn screening done a day or two after birth can often detect T-cell deficiencies before other signs and symptoms appear.
+Newborn screening done a day or two after birth can often find T-cell deficiencies before other signs and symptoms appear.

 What Are Some Types of Primary T-Cell Immunodeficiency?